-For public power and heat plants, three different datasets were combined.
-E-PRTR (the European Pollutant Release and Transfer Register) collects facility level emission data for all EU Member States, with as main goal to inform the European citizens about pollutants transfers and releases in their area.
-The data are reported on an annual basis since 2007 (before that three-yearly since 2001) and publicly available (EEA, 2019b).
-In addition to E-PRTR, EU Member States are required to report information (fuel consumption and emissions) at the level of individual installations (stacks) of large combustion plants annually.
-This requirement follows from the LCP Directive (European Commission, 2001), superseded by the Industrial Emissions Directive (European Commission, 2010).
-Thirdly, a commercial dataset on power plants known as Platts-WEPP was used, which 270 records characteristics of power plants worldwide, such as the technology type, fuel type, capacity, etc. (Platts, 2017).
+States are required to report information (fuel consumption and emissions) at the level of individual installations (stacks) of large combustion plants annually.
+This requirement follows from the Large Combustion Plants (LCP) Directive (European Commission, 2001), superseded by the Industrial Emissions Directive (European Commission, 2010).
+Thirdly, a commercial dataset on power plants known as Platts-WEPP was used, which records characteristics of power plants worldwide, such as the technology type, fuel type, capacity, etc. (Platts, 2017).

-In processing the E-PRTR and LCP reported emission data at facility level, a sector designator was used to select the facilities corresponding to the public power and heat sector.
-Matching and linking of identical facilities in the LCP and E-PRTR datasets was partly possible using a joint 'national ID' field.
-Linking was then manually 275 completed based on similarities in facility name and location and each individual facility was assigned a new and unique identifier.
-Emissions of NO_x, SO2 and dust reported to the LCP dataset, were supplemented with an estimate of CO2 emissions based on reported fuel use and default CO2 emission factors (Eggleston et al., 2006).
-While CO2 is not explicitly part of this work, it has been included in the point source database since it is relatively well covered and has a relatively low uncertainty, and could therefore be used as an indicator for 280 gapfilling.
+In processing the E-PRTR- and LCP-reported emission data at the facility level, a sector designator was used to select the facilities corresponding to the public power and heat sector.
+Matching and linking of identical facilities in the LCP and E-PRTR datasets was partly possible using a joint "national ID" field.
+Linking was then manually completed based on similarities in facility name and location, and each individual facility was assigned a new and unique identifier.
+Emissions of NOx, SO2 and dust reported to the LCP dataset were supplemented with an estimate of CO2 emissions based on reported fuel use and default CO2 emission factors (Eggleston et al., 2006).
+While CO2 is not explicitly part of this work, it has been included in the point source database since it is relatively well covered and has a relatively low uncertainty and could therefore be used as an indicator for gap-filling.

-Emissions reported to E-PRTR and LCP datasets were then combined by facility, pollutant and year using the new joint ID field.
-Since the scope of the E-PRTR is the most complete1, where available the E-PRTR emissions were selected.
+Emissions reported to the E-PRTR and LCP datasets were then combined by facility, pollutant and year using the new joint ID field.
+Since the scope of the E-PRTR is the most complete, where available, the E-PRTR emissions were selected.
 Where E-PRTR emissions were missing, but LCP emissions had been reported, LCP emissions were used instead.
-Since the scope of LCP and E-PRTR reporting are not identical, the LCP emission values used for gapfilling were adjusted based on the average ratio between the E-PRTR and LCP emission values for the years where both were reported.
-A final step of emissions gapfilling was performed using the ratio between reported emission values for CO2 and the other pollutants.
+Since the scope of LCP and E-PRTR reporting is not identical, the LCP emission values used for gap-filling were adjusted based on the average ratio between the E-PRTR and LCP emission values for the years where both were reported.
+A final step of emissions gap-filling was performed using the ratio between reported emission values for CO2 and the other pollutants.
 When both an air pollutant and CO2 are reported together for several years, the average ratio between the emission values was multiplied with the reported (or calculated) CO2 value for years the pollutant had not been included.
-To avoid introducing outlier emission values, the E-PRTR reporting threshold were applied as a maximum emission value in gapfilling.
+To avoid introducing outlier emission values, the E-PRTR reporting threshold was applied as a maximum emission value in gap-filling.

-The facility level emissions were then split by fuel type.
-This was done by calculating a proxy emission value using the LCP reported fuel input by fuel type and country-, fuel- and pollutant-specific emission factors from the
+The facility-level emissions were then split by fuel type.
+This was done by calculating a proxy emission value using the LCP-reported fuel input by fuel type and country-, fuel- and pollutant-specific emission factors from the IIASA GAINS model at the country-, fuel- and pollutant-specific level.
+The relative contribution of each fuel type was then applied to the reported emission value to distribute it to the various fuel types.
+Where no fuel input data were available, the unit fuel type from the Platts-WEPP dataset was used instead to assign the emission value to one or multiple fuel

-1 LCP reporting is only for facilities with a thermal capacity >50 MW thermal, and covers emissions of NOx, SO2 and dust
+$^{1}$ LCP reporting is only for facilities with a thermal capacity > 50 MW thermal and covers emissions of NOx, SO2 and dust.